List of tallest buildings and structures in the Paris region

-The tallest structure in the City of Paris and the Île-de-France remains the Eiffel Tower in the 7th arrondissement, 300 meters high (or 330 m including the broadcasting antenna at its top), completed in 1889 as the gateway to the 1889 Paris Universal Exposition.
-The tallest building in the Paris region is the Tour First, at 231 meters, located in La Defense.
-It is tied for ninth place among the tallest buildings in the European Union.
+The tallest structure in the City of Paris and the Île-de-France remains the Eiffel Tower in the 7th arrondissement, 330 meters high, completed in 1889 as the gateway to the 1889 Paris Universal Exposition.
+The tallest building in the Paris region is the The Link, at 242 meters, located in La Défense.
+It is tied for eighth place among the tallest buildings in the European Union.
 The tallest building within the city limits of Paris is the Tour Montparnasse, 210 meters high.

 Tallest buildings and structures

-The Paris region has three of the tallest twenty-five building in the European Union; the Tour First, the Tour Hekla, and the Tour Montparnasse.
-As of 2022, there are 23 skyscrapers that reach a roof height of at least 150 metres.
+The Paris region has four of the tallest twenty-five buildings in the European Union: the tour Link, the Tour First, the Tour Hekla, and the Tour Montparnasse.
+As of 2025, there are 24 skyscrapers that reach a roof height of at least 150 metres.

 Most of the Paris region's high-rise buildings are located in three distinct areas: